kylemmorris/dargon-lang/doc/Dargon Tutorial.md

 ## Comments

 A "comment" refers to a piece of code that is set to be intentionally ignored, which is useful for documenting your code for yourself and others.
 In Dargon, there are 3 kinds of comments.
 Lines that start with the pound ("#") character are *line comments*, in which the entire line is ignored.
-If two pound characters are next to eachother, it creates a *block comment* that can extend as many lines as you want, given the end is also marked.
+If a pair of parenthesis surround two pounds,, it creates a *block comment* that can extend as many lines as you want, given the end is also marked.
 See below for some examples:

 ```
 # This is a line comment and therefore ignored
 Dargon code...

-##
+(#
 Here's a block comment that
 can extend multiple lines.
 Wow!
-##
+#)
 Dargon code...
 ```

 The third type of comment is the *conditional comment*.
 The conditional comment marks a line/block of code as valid **only if** the associated Dargon flag (explained later) is configured.
 For example, there is a Dargon flag named "DEBUG", and below, the following block will become valid code when that flag is "true":

 ```
-##<DEBUG>
+(#<DEBUG>
 # Yes, this is a comment inside a conditional comment block.
 print("Debugging!")
-##
+#)
 ```

 The conditional comment might not seem amazing right now, but its use cases will be described in future chapters.